jmgilman/rustify/README.md

 ```

-* The `path` argument supports base substitution using curly braces.
-In this case
+* The `path` argument supports basic substitution using curly braces.
+In this
-the final url would be `http://api.com/test/path/test`.
-Since the `name` field
+case the final url would be `http://api.com/test/path/test`.
+Since the `name`
-is only used to build the endpoint URL, we add the `#[serde(skip)]` attribute
+field is only used to build the endpoint URL, we add the `#[serde(skip)]`
-to inform `serde` to not serialize this field when building the request.
+attribute to inform `serde` to not serialize this field when building the
+request.
 * The `method` argument specifies the type of the HTTP request.
 * The `result` argument specifies the type of response that the `execute()`
 method will return.
 This type must derive `Deserialize`.